christopherowers/supratidal_forests/README.md

 #### Mapping definition

-A continental-scale mapping workflow for __*SCLFs*__ has been developed which is inclusive of the multiple landscape position and vegetation features described in the conceptual definition above.
+A continental-scale mapping workflow for __*SCLF*__ has been developed which is inclusive of the multiple landscape position and vegetation features described in the conceptual definition above.
 This workflow includes three key parameters by which areas will be included in the mapping product:
 1. Landscape position within the coastal zone and a suitable elevation envelope (i.e. upper and/or lower elevation thresholds);
 2. Landscape position within the coastal zone that is connected to tidal waters (or intertidal vegetation)
 3. Woody or forested vegetation, as defined by exceedance of a ‘woody cover’ threshold using nationally-available remote sensing products;